Urinary Incontinence Treatments

 Surgery

-In men, surgery may be done to relieve a physical blockage due to an enlarged prostate.
 In women, surgery can repair weakened muscles related to bladder function.
-Other procedures involve collagen injections into the urethra, or surgical repair/implants into the bladder sphincter.
+Other procedures involve collagen injections into the urethra.
+The bladder sphincter can be repaired or implants can be inserted.

 Devices